 - Top lamb mixture with the mashed potatoes (don't smooth out evenly, you want little bumps and dips because they will brown nicely in the oven and add some texture).

-- Carefully place the skillet of shepherd's pie onto a baking sheet (to catch any bubbling over, just in case) and bake for 45 minutes.
+- Carefully place the skillet of shepherd's pie onto a baking sheet (to catch any bubbling over, just in case), then transfer to the preheated oven to bake for 45 minutes.

 - Once done, garnish with additional rosemary and thyme to taste (optional).
 Let rest for 10 to 15 minutes before serving.
 Don't skip this.
 Enjoy!